-For more on this research, read MIT Physicists Believe There’s Dark Matter at the Center of the Milky Way.
+For more on this research, read Physicists Believe There’s Dark Matter at the Center of the Milky Way.

 Reference: “Revival of the Dark Matter Hypothesis for the Galactic Center Gamma-Ray Excess” by Rebecca K. Leane and Tracy R. Slatyer, 11 December 2019, Physical Review Letters.